On Variable Ordination of Modified Cholesky Decomposition for Sparse Covariance Matrix Estimation: Theoretical Convergence

 where we use $sv_{1}(A), sv_{2}(A), \ldots, sv_{p}(A)$ to indicate the singular values of matrix $\bm A$ in a decreasing order.
 They are the square root of the eigenvalues of matrix $\bm A \bm A'$.
-This assumption is also made in Rothman (2008), Lam and Fan (2009) and Guo et al. (2011).
+This assumption is also made in Rothman et al. (2008), Lam \& Fan (2009) and Guo et al. (2011).
 The assumption guarantees the positive definiteness property and makes inverting the covariance matrix meaningful.
-The following lemma and theorem give the convergence rate of $\hat{\bm \Sigma}_{k}$ in \eqref{sigmak} under the Frobenius norm.
+The following lemma and theorem give the asymptotical convergence property of the proposed estimator under the Frobenius norm.